Dicle

-Dicle (Pîran, پيران) is a municipality and district of Diyarbakır Province, Turkey.
+Dicle (Pîran پيران) is a municipality and district of Diyarbakır Province, Turkey.
 Its area is 738 km^{2}, and its population is 36,114 (2022).
-It is populated by Zaza Kurds.
+It is populated by Kurds.
 The mayor is Felat Aygören from the HDP.

-Dicle is the Zaza Language and Turkish name of the Tigris river, which runs through the district and gave its name to it.
-The name derives from tighri- (arrow) from Avestan and cognate with "tîj, tîr" (sharp, arrow) in Zaza Language and tigra- (sharp, pointed) in Old Persian.
-Some claim that it derives from through Akkadian Idiqlat from the original Sumerian name for the river, Idigna.
+Dicle is the Kurdish and Turkish name of the Tigris river, which runs through the district and gave its name to it.
+The name derives from tighri- (arrow) from Avestan and cognate with "tîj, tîr" (sharp, arrow) in Kurdish and tigra- (sharp, pointed) in Old Persian.
+Some claim that it derives from Akkadian Idiqlat through the original Sumerian name for the river, Idigna.

 Composition

 There are 48 neighbourhoods in Dicle District: